rcyerg/EmployeesProject/README.md

 Here are some notes about the project:

--It was fun to make subclasses
+- It was fun to make subclasses

--I need to study more about static and non-static contexts since they weren't used at all outside of the main method.
+- I need to study more about static and non-static contexts since they weren't used at all outside of the main method.

--I'm curious how all this applies to a front-end context.
+- I'm curious how all this applies to a front-end context.
     -How does java interact with what a user sees?